 WHITE CULTURE?

-The former, celebratory, accepted, acclaimed, is a term which describes how Black people have fought back against systematic oppression and racism, driven positive political change, kept their differing cultures alive, developed their own music, oral and literary traditions and much more besides.
+When you look up the terms 'Black Culture' and 'White Culture', you are hit with two very different concepts: the former, celebratory, accepted, acclaimed, is a term which describes how Black people have fought back against systematic oppression and racism, driven positive political change, kept their differing cultures alive, developed their own music, oral and literary traditions and much more besides.

-The latter term is defined only in negative, derogatory and apologetic terms.
+By contrast, the latter term is defined only in negative, derogatory and apologetic terms.
 White Culture is portrayed only as something that has oppressed others, it is the deep state, it is the police, the judiciary and, even to this day, a force that strives to keep ‘other cultures down’ and so forth.

 How so, if it is has been that negative and oppressive force?